Inman Fox

+Edward Inman Fox (1934–2008) was a mid-twentieth century academic from Nashville, Tennessee, who received international recognition as a scholar of modern Spanish literature.
+While a student at Vanderbilt University in 1951, he emerged as one of their leading tennis players.
+Despite the prospects of a career in the sport, Fox chose an academic career, graduating magna cum laude from Vanderbilt before earning a Ph.D. in Romance Languages at Princeton University.
+He later held faculty appointments at several universities and served as dean of faculty at Vassar College and president of Knox College in Illinois, where he became interested in administrative affairs.
+His scholarship focused on modern Spanish intellectual history, particularly the works of José Martínez Ruiz (Azorín) and Miguel de Unamuno.
+In 1993, his writing earned him the highest honor given by the Spanish government in the arts—the Gold Medal of Merit in the Fine Arts, by King Juan Carlos I.

+Early life

+Born in Nashville, Tennessee, his father was Herbert F. Fox Sr.; his mother, Ladye Inman.
+His older brother, Herbert Fox, was a member of the Nashville Banner editorial staff; he later became a prominent society reporter in Nashville, and founded the society magazine nFocus.
+Inman Fox's sister was Peggy Fox Morgan.
+At Vanderbilt, Fox was a member of Sigma Alpha Epsilon Social Fraternity He entered the U.S. Navy as an Ensign, stationed aboard the USS Navarro out of Norfolk, Virginia.

 Tennis career

 While in high school at Nashville's Montgomery Bell Academy, he captured local junior tennis titles in 1949 and 1950 and was captain of the tennis team.
 He won the Tennessee State High School Championship and the Southern Junior title in 1950.
-Attending Vanderbilt University, he was ranked No. 1 and led the Commodores during a particularly competitive era.
-In the 1951 Nashville Municipal Tournament, he pulled off what was called “the biggest upset in local municipal history,” defeating Joe C. Davis—one of Nashville’s most revered tennis figures.
+While attending Vanderbilt University from 1952–1954, Fox played No. 1 singles for the Commodores and was a tennis letterwinner.
+In the 1951 Nashville Municipal Tournament, he pulled off what was called “the biggest upset in local municipal history,” defeating Joe C. Davis—one of Nashville's most revered tennis figures.
 Fox later triumphed in the tournament, beating Steve Potts in the semifinals and John Bell Keeble in the final.
 For many years, Fox spent his summers working at Nashville's Belle Meade Country Club tennis facility with pro Bill Lufler of the University of Miami, coaching him.
 Lufler considered Fox one of the top ten collegiate players in the country.
 Fox said he was left-handed in everything except swinging a racquet.

 He played varsity basketball at MBA, leading the team in scoring his senior year.
 In his later career, he was assistant basketball coach at Vanderbilt and Princeton.